In Own the Day Own Your Life (2018) Aubrey Marcus seeks to condense in one single book all you need to know about nutrition, training, and self-help.

 - Very good overview on health and nutrition

-I am very happy and grateful that I could take away some great new wisdom from “Own the Day, Own Your Life” this book.
+I could take away some new wisdom from “Own the Day, Own Your Life”.

-However, the advise on water purifier and overselling of supplements leads me to take one star off as I am a very critical reviewer.
+And the advice on water purifiers and overselling of supplements leads me to take one star off,

-I do still highly recommend this book though.
+But I do still highly recommend this book.